RakhithJK/PHPMailer-wiki/Troubleshooting.md

 173.194.67.108
 173.194.67.109
 ```
 If this fails, PHPMailer will not be able to send email because it won't be able to obtain the correct IP address to connect to.
 If perhaps you don't have a name in DNS, you can use an IP address directly as the hostname.
+To fix this you need to figure out why your DNS isn't working - perhaps you have not set up your resolvers?

 ##Check it's there at all